Book an appointment using SetMore

 An Attorney Ad Litem functions as a representative appointed by the judge to represent the desires of your child, where appropriate.
 The ad litem represents your child just as your attorney represents you, so the rules of attorney-client privilege apply.
 In many ways, the Ad Litem attorney serves a similar capacity as the Amicus attorney.
 One way that these two attorneys are similar is that the attorney ad litem is able to make arguments in court proceedings just as any other attorney is able to.

-Prohibitions on “adult activities”
+Prohibitions on “Adult Activities”

 If you plan to file a SAPCR in an effort to win conservatorship rights over a child prepare to have the court control your behavior to a certain extent.
 For instance, if you make allegations about the child’s other parent that he or she is using and abusing illegal drugs you may be able to win a ruling from the judge to have that person drug tested.

-Head back here tomorrow to learn more about Texas family lawcases, specifically Visitation, Possession, and Access.
 In the meantime, if you have questions about anything you read today please contact the attorneys with the Law Office of Bryan Fagan, PLLC.

 One of our licensed family law attorneys would be happy to work with you to set up a time to meet with you for a free of charge consultation where your questions can be answered.